muellerberndt/obfuscation-metrics/README.md

 Level 4 of the MASVS requires the use of hardware-based isolation features, such as SEE or TEE.
 However, as specialized hardware is not always available, it allows for strong software protection and obfuscation as a subsitute.
 The software protection requirements are listed in MASVS V8 - "Resiliency Against Reverse Engineering":

-- V8.16: Verify that sensitive computations take place in a trusted environment that is isolated from the mobile operating system.
-Hardware-based SE or TEE should be used whenever available.
+- **V8.16: Verify that sensitive computations take place in a trusted environment that is isolated from the mobile operating system.
+Hardware-based SE or TEE should be used whenever available.**

-- V8.17:If hardware-based isolation is unavailable, verify that a strong form of obfuscation has been applied to isolate sensitive data and computations, and verify the robustness of the obfuscation
+- **V8.17: If hardware-based isolation is unavailable, verify that a strong form of obfuscation has been applied to isolate sensitive data and computations, and verify the robustness of the obfuscation.**

 Obfuscation is a controversial topic however, and there is currently no industry standard defining *strong* obfuscation.
 The goal of this project is to find workable solutions to this problem.
 It aims to achieve the following: